Catastrophising

 Catastrophising is a common cognitive distortion that can lead to anxiety and depression.
 However, there are things that you can do to reduce catastrophising.
 Try the above strategies and seek some additional help if you don't achieve your desired level of progress.

-We are Coaching & Clinical Psychologists with extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
+We have extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
 We can also help you reduce catastrophising.
 Read more about our work, watch practical skills videos or browse other articles.
 Get in touch anytime.